Muizz24/Web-Gallery/README.md

 Finally, open up your browser and type 'localhost:3000' in your search bar to open up your web gallery!

 Make an account, and enjoy!

+Documentation can be found in the doc folder

+Web gallery was meant to be a project for learning more about Javascript, HTML, and CSS along with understanding the REST Api, DOM, and overall more on making dynamic webpages.